BackyardBrains/NeuroRobot/ReadMe.md

 version 2 branch, (version 2.8.15 Feynman works perfectly). https://www.ffmpeg.org/download.html#releases

+Before object tracking, you must download the necessary pretrained models, run DOWNLOAD_MODELS.py while on an active internet connection.
+This only has to be done once.

 RUNNING
 ----------------------------------------------
 'python3 DRIVE/anything-in-drive.py' will typically run any app.

+- Be sure to connect to the robot's wifi network before running any code
 - On ubuntu you MUST be root to use the keyboard package, non-root cannot read keyboard strokes (use sudo su -p)
 - Q will stop most programs
 - Ctrl-C will stop anything
-- before object tracking, you must download the necessary pretrained models, run DOWNLOAD_MODELS.py while on an active internet connection.
-This only has to be done once
 - if theres nothing but a black screen from the video feed this means no valid frames have been read
 - if the car has gone AWOL run 'python3 DRIVE/STOP.py'